apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

-We send a report when the report size will become bigger than this size in bytes (default: 4MB).
-(This is a rough limit --- we ignore the size of the report header and some other top level bytes.
-We just add up the lengths of the serialized traces and signatures.)
+Apollo Server sends a trace report whenever the size of a pending batched trace report roughly exceeds this value (in bytes), regardless of its standard reporting interval.

+The default value is 4MB (`4194304`).
 </td>
 </tr>